stefanreuther/accidental-build/README.md

     }

-It turns out that once we have a representation of Makefile rules in memory, it is really simple to add things like auto-creation of output directories, rebuild on rule change...
+It turns out that once we have a representation of Makefile rules in memory, it is really simple to add things like rebuild on rule change...

     foreach (sort keys %rule) {
         my $name_hash = md5_hex($_);